oeyoews/star-list/README.md

 *   [pacocoursey/next-themes](https://github.com/pacocoursey/next-themes) - Perfect Next.js dark mode in 2 lines of code.
 Support System preference and any other theme with no flashing
 *   [niieani/gpt-tokenizer](https://github.com/niieani/gpt-tokenizer) - JavaScript BPE Tokenizer Encoder Decoder for OpenAI's GPT-2 / GPT-3 / GPT-4.
 Port of OpenAI's tiktoken with additional features.
 *   [deardings/nextjs-with-tiddlywiki](https://github.com/deardings/nextjs-with-tiddlywiki) - A Next.js App using TiddlyWiki as a CMS
-*   [mlc-ai/web-llm](https://github.com/mlc-ai/web-llm) - Bringing large-language models and chat to web browsers.
-Everything runs inside the browser with no server support.
+*   [mlc-ai/web-llm](https://github.com/mlc-ai/web-llm) - High-performance In-browser LLM Inference Engine
 *   [contentlayerdev/next-contentlayer-example](https://github.com/contentlayerdev/next-contentlayer-example) -
 *   [pixegami/nextjs-blog-tutorial](https://github.com/pixegami/nextjs-blog-tutorial) - Tutorial Project for a NextJS 13 Static Blog with TailwindCSS Styling
 *   [mirsazzathossain/mirsazzathossain.me](https://github.com/mirsazzathossain/mirsazzathossain.me) - This is the ✨ source code for my personal website, built with Next.js, Tailwind CSS, Contentlayer, and 🚀 deployed on Vercel 🔼.
 You can use this repository as a template to build your own personal website. 😊
 *   [contentlayerdev/contentlayer](https://github.com/contentlayerdev/contentlayer) - Contentlayer turns your content into data - making it super easy to import MD(X) and CMS content in your app
 *   [kfirfitousi/mdx-nextjs-13](https://github.com/kfirfitousi/mdx-nextjs-13) - Proof-of-Concept for rendering MDX files using Next.js 13 and next-mdx-remote
-*   [hashicorp/next-mdx-remote](https://github.com/hashicorp/next-mdx-remote) - Load mdx content from anywhere through getStaticProps in next.js
+*   [hashicorp/next-mdx-remote](https://github.com/hashicorp/next-mdx-remote) - Load MDX content from anywhere
 *   [ChangoMan/nextjs-mdx-blog](https://github.com/ChangoMan/nextjs-mdx-blog) - UPDATED to Next.js App Router!
 Starter template built with Contentlayer, MDX, shadcn-ui, and Tailwind CSS.
 *   [kamranahmedse/driver.js](https://github.com/kamranahmedse/driver.js) - A light-weight, no-dependency, vanilla JavaScript engine to drive the user's focus across the page
 *   [Nutlope/twitterbio](https://github.com/Nutlope/twitterbio) - Generate your Twitter bio with Mixtral and GPT-3.5.